Skip to content

 You can create custom detections and lists by creating and editing the /etc/sophos/runtimedetections-rules.yaml configuration file.
 When the content package is updated, /var/lib/sophos/content/runtimedetections-content.yaml is overwritten but /etc/sophos/runtimedetections-rules.yaml is not.
 This keeps any custom detection content you've created for your environment.

 When a sensor starts up, it reads the packed content and then applies any overrides.
-The sensor writes a "reference" copy of the merger of the runtimedetections-content.yaml with the runtimedetections-rules.yaml to this location: /var/run/sophos/cache_analytics.yaml.
+The sensor writes a reference copy of the merger of the runtimedetections-content.yaml with the runtimedetections-rules.yaml to this location: /var/run/sophos/cache_analytics.yaml.
 This cache yaml file represents the result of the merger, which you can inspect or save for debugging or auditing purposes.

 Configuring policy rules